 - A. Completed e-Record for the discipline exhibited presented in a sturdy binder/notebook.
-The e-Record needs to contain the discipline log sheet for the discipline being exhibited. - B. One article which you have made as a part of the project this year.
+The e-Record needs to contain the activity log sheet for the discipline being exhibited. - B. One article which you have made as a part of the project this year.
 This item would be considered a decorative item (lamps, shelves, jewelry, artwork, etc.).
-The display will be a maximum of 3' wide by 3' deep and 7' in height; and must be stable as the item is intended for display. - C. Project will be evaluated on the quality of information completed in the e-Record (25%) and quality of exhibit (75%).
+The display will be a maximum of 3' wide by 3' deep and 7' in height; and must be stable as the item is intended for display.

-CLASS 1356.
-Shooting Sports Decorative Item - Intermediate Exhibit requirements the same as for CLASS 1355.
+CLASS 3056.
+Shooting Sports Decorative Item - Intermediate

-CLASS 1357.
-Shooting Sports Decorative Item - Senior Exhibit requirements the same as for CLASS 1355.
+CLASS 3057.
+Shooting Sports Decorative Item - Senior Exhibit requirements the same as for CLASS 3055.